Boilermate

 will see a Boilermate A Class OV - very different in appearance to a

-Boilermate II for example, or the new Boilermate BP shown below.
+Boilermate II for example, or the newer Boilermate BP shown below.

 something that stores thermal energy.
 Thermal stores, as they are